Bangkit-Product-Capstone-C242-PS196/mobile-development/README.md

 # Mobile Development

 ## Path: Mobile Development
-Mobile Development is a learning and development path focused on creating mobile applications using Android technology, Jetpack Compose, and best development practices.
+Mobile Development is a learning and development path focused on creating mobile applications using Android technology and best development practices.

 ---